Snapchat/KeyDB-docs/docs/replication.md

 * A master can have multiple slaves.
 * Slaves are able to accept connections from other slaves.
 Aside from connecting a number of slaves to the same master, slaves can also be connected to other slaves in a cascading-like structure.
 Since KeyDB 4.0, all the sub-slaves will receive exactly the same replication stream from the master.
 * KeyDB replication is non-blocking on the master side.
 This means that the master will continue to handle queries when one or more slaves perform the initial synchronization or a partial resynchronization.
 * Replication is also largely non-blocking on the slave side.
-While the slave is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured KeyDB to do so in redis.conf.
+While the slave is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured KeyDB to do so in keydb.conf.
 Otherwise, you can configure KeyDB slaves to return an error to clients if the replication stream is down.
 However, after the initial sync, the old dataset must be deleted and the new one must be loaded.
 The slave will block incoming connections during this brief window (that can be as long as many seconds for very large datasets).
 Since KeyDB 4.0 it is possible to configure KeyDB so that the deletion of the old data set happens in a different thread, however loading the new initial dataset will still happen in the main thread and block the slave.
 * Replication can be used both for scalability, in order to have multiple slaves for read-only queries (for example, slow O(N) operations can be offloaded to slaves), or simply for improving data safety and high availability.
-* It is possible to use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `redis.conf` to avoid persisting to disk at all, then connect a slave configured to save from time to time, or with AOF enabled.
+* It is possible to use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `keydb.conf` to avoid persisting to disk at all, then connect a slave configured to save from time to time, or with AOF enabled.
 However this setup must be handled with care, since a restarting master will start with an empty dataset: if the slave tries to synchronized with it, the slave will be emptied as well.

 Safety of replication when master has persistence turned off
 ---